Top Occupational Therapist Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Experience working with patients who have injuries or disabilities
+• - Examples of working with patients

 What the interviewer is looking for: